-Bob Hope at his wisecracking best, more visual gags than you can count, and dastardly pirates.
-Bob Hope has long been one of my favourite screen comics; whether working solo or in his partnership with Bing Crosby, and this film is one of my favourites of his.
+Bob Hope at his wisecracking best, more visual gags than you can count, and some dastardly pirates thrown in too.
+Bob Hope has long been one of my favourite screen comics; whether working solo, or in his partnership with Bing Crosby.
+I love the way he does facial reactions and breaks the fourth wall.

 Hope plays Sylvester The Great, a travelling actor who ends up aboard a ship attacked by pirates.
 Sylvester rows for his life along with the beautiful Princess Margaret(Virginia Mayo)who is pursued by the pirates so they can claim ransom for her.
 Sylvester and Margaret get caught up in a hunt for treasure, are pursued by a feared Pirate Captain known as the Hook(Victor McLaglan),and Sylvester realises he’s beginning to fall for Margaret.